mikenemat/gm-onstar-probe/README.md

 Changelog:

 June 24, 2018 - Updated with new client IDs and JWT signing key.
 Old ones are not working any more.
+Dec 6, 2018 - Updated with new client IDs and JWT signing key.
+Old ones are not working any more.